 I'm certainly not a Type A person—not by a long shot.
-My vintage '70s bedroom chair barely sees the light of day, consistently draped in whatever clothing I tried on that morning (or, more accurately, every day that week).
+My bedroom chair barely sees the light of day, consistently draped in whatever I tried on that morning (or, more accurately, every day that week).
 My dresser drawers are never organized, and my clothes are hardly properly folded.
 One aspect of my oft off-kilter lifestyle is precise, though, and that's my bathroom vanity.
 The shelves are intricately cataloged, with products grouped by formula and use.
 It's a labyrinth of bottles, jars, and tubes.

 See, to say I have an elaborate skincare routine would be a massive understatement.
 It has a lot to do with my job, naturally, but really it comes down to my penchant for a glowy, plump, and smooth skin.
 And, the work (and freakishly meticulous care) pays off.
 I'll admit, I have good skin.
 That said, I've done a lot of trial and error and a lot of testing and retesting to find the formulas that work best for me and the frequency with which to use them.
 Below find every single product I use on a daily basis (and I few I reach for weekly, monthly, or to spot treat).

 I don't think I'll ever be able to quit this cleanser.
 It's the only face wash I've ever used that yields as favorable results.
-Serums and moisturizers are important, but according to celebrity esthetician Renée Rouleau, the cleansing portion of your skincare routine is perhaps the most important.
+Serums and moisturizers are important, but according to celebrity esthetician Renée Rouleau, the cleansing portion of your skincare routine is perhaps the most vital.
 Dermatologist Joshua Zeichner, MD, notes, "The wrong cleanser can rub your skin barrier, leading to inflammation (or it may not do an effective enough job).
 Remember, the right cleanser for you may be very different from what your best friend is using."
 (TL;DR: Our skin is not "one size fits all"—far from it, in fact.)

 That being said, almost every editor at Byrdie HQ has given in to the magical powers of Eve Lom's cleansing balm.
 I keep samples of it around in every pocket, drawer, and bag I come into contact with.
 The formula helps improve circulation, open your pores, cleanse, exfoliate, and tone your skin all in the amount of time it takes to massage it into your face.
 The blend of essential oils—chamomile, eucalyptus, and clove—work to melt away dirt, oil, debris, and makeup all the while smelling like a spa.